awso/mn/README.md

 ## Usage

+1. Choose your method:
-1. Click the "Choose File" button to select an audio file
+   - Click "Choose File" to select an existing audio file
+   - Click "Start Recording" to record audio from your microphone
 2. Click "Upload and Transcribe"
 3. Wait for the processing to complete
 4. View the transcript with timestamps and speaker identification